UNSAT Solver Synthesis via Monte Carlo Forest Search: Knuth Synthesis

 \subsection{Bounding Policy Evaluations}

 Knuth Synthesis is an offline procedure for training a variable selection policy $\policy$.
 At test time, we want proofs of unsatisfiability rather than estimates of tree size, and so cannot use Knuth samples.
 We represent $\policy$ using a deep neural network, which is far more expensive to evaluate than conventional tree-search heuristics.
 This raises the risk that the computational cost of evaluating $\policy$ will exceed its benefits via proof tree size reductions, and indeed makes this risk a certainty for small enough subproblems, such as those for which existing solvers are faster than single network calls.
 Any online policy must therefore have a procedure for constraining the nodes at which $\policy$ will be queried.
 As we saw earlier, decisions become more important the closer they are to the root of an UNSAT search tree.
 We thus apply $\policy$ at states having depth $\leq\length$, after which we either (1) at both test and training time, call a ``subsolver'' (a pre-existing variable selection policy); or (2) at training time, sometimes instead call a value network that more cheaply approximates the tree size of this fixed policy (see ``Rollout Policy'' for details).

 Although we could potentially afford to explore larger $\length$ values at training time, we do not do so; this ensures that the training phase identifies a policy that will leverage the subsolver appropriately at test time.
-To determine the appropriate tree size estimation for each node, we add a weight of $\tree_{\policy_{sub}}(\satinstance^*)$ to any node representing state $\satinstance^*$ at which we call the subsolver policy $\policy_{sub}$.
-This weight represents the additional tree size we will incur from the subsolver call any time we traverse to this node.
-For a given Knuth sample of length $\length$ that terminates at $\satinstance^*$, we can use the weighted version of Knuth's theorem to see that a node at depth $\depth$ along the path should update its value with \begin{kequation} 2^{\length-\depth}\tree_{\policy_{sub}}(\satinstance^*) + 2^{\length-\depth}-1. \end{kequation}
+To determine the appropriate tree size estimation, we add a weight of $\tree_{\policy_{sub}}(\satinstance^*)$ to any node representing state $\satinstance^*$ at which we call the subsolver policy $\policy_{sub}$.
+This represents the additional tree size incurred from the subsolver call at this node.
+For a given Knuth sample of length $\length$ that terminates at $\satinstance^*$, we can use the weighted version of Knuth's theorem to update the value of a node at depth $\depth$ along the path with \begin{kequation} 2^{\length-\depth}\tree_{\policy_{sub}}(\satinstance^*) + 2^{\length-\depth}-1. \end{kequation}